 - Technical information and pinouts for the Diatone Tyrant-S Fury F3 Flight Controller.
 Download

-- Technical information and user manual for the Diatone Tyrant-S SP2 video transmitter.
+- User manual for the Diatone SP2 video transmitter used on older Tyrant-S kits.
 Download

 - Technical information and details on binding for the FlySky FS-A8S receiver.
 Download